 Whilst that is cooling, whisk the egg yolks and sugar together – you are looking for a light cream colour and ribbons when you lift the whisk, usually 5-10 mins.

-Now the milk mixture is cooled to warm, place back on a gentle heat and start adding your egg yolk mixture.
-You want this to be warming up really gently – if it’s too hot, you will end up with a really nasty scrambled egg mixture that even the dog won’t touch.
-As you’re adding the egg mix to the pan, keep whisking!
-You want to keep adding until you have blended all of the egg mix into the cream, keep stirring as this heats until you get a slight thickening.
+Now the milk mixture is cooled to warm, slowly start to add it to your egg mixture.
+You really want to add the milk gently and keep whisking – if it’s too hot, you will end up with a really nasty scrambled egg mixture that even the dog won’t touch.
+You want to keep adding until you have blended all of the egg mix into the cream.
+Place back on the heat once blended and keep stirring as this heats until you get a slight thickening.
 A lot of recipes call for a sugar thermometer that heats to 140C but honestly, I can’t be bothered and I have never needed it!
 I heat until I have a mixture that is a similar thickness to Baileys!

 Set aside and allow to go completely cold.
 Strain and bottle.
 Voila!
 You now have non-alcoholic Eggnog.
+If you made it a little thick, add some more milk.
 To take this to alcoholic eggnog, you can add 1 cup of brandy, rum or whiskey.
 You can try it with other boozes if you like too!

 A few things – always refrigerate, without the booze you really need to consume within 2 days max, with the booze you have a nice long life scan of a couple of weeks.
 It’s lush in coffee and hot chocolate too!